CharlesMuchogo/Whatsapp-status-saver/README.md

 # WhatsApp_Status_Saver
 WhatsApp Status Downloader,

-This is a Whatsapp status saver for both photos and videos it lso implements direct chat to a contact on whatsapp
+This is a Whatsapp status saver for both photos and videos.
+It also implements direct chat to a contact on whatsapp